 Jing Luo, M.D., M.P.H.

 Dr. Luo is an Instructor in Medicine at Harvard Medical School and a faculty member in the Division of Pharmacoepidemiology and Pharmacoeconomics.
 He graduated from Duke University and the University of Illinois at Chicago College of Medicine, where he was an NIH-Fogarty International Clinical Research Scholar.
-He trained in Primary Care Internal Medicine at Yale-New Haven Hospital.
-He obtained a Masters of Public Health at the Harvard T.H.
+He trained in Primary Care Internal Medicine at Yale-New Haven Hospital and obtained a Masters of Public Health at the Harvard T.H.
 Chan School of Public Health as part of a general medicine fellowship.
-He is Board Certified in Internal Medicine and serves as an associate physician at the Phyllis Jen Center for Primary Care at BWH and at Harvard University Health Services.
+Dr. Luo is Board Certified in Internal Medicine and serves as an associate physician at the Phyllis Jen Center for Primary Care at BWH and at Harvard University Health Services.
 His research focuses on prescription drug pricing, access to medicines and generic competition.
 Dr. Luo’s work has appeared in JAMA, JAMA Internal Medicine, Lancet Diabetes & Endocrinology and the Harvard Health Policy Review.
-Dr. Luo also serves as a clinical consultant to Alosa Health, a non-profit organization that promotes evidence-based prescribing and academic detailing.
+He also serves as a clinical consultant to Alosa Health, a non-profit organization that promotes evidence-based prescribing and academic detailing.